The Types of Injuries that Can Occur on a Construction Site

 The everyday reality of construction work involves the possibility of falling victim to an accident.
 The heavy machinery, heights, and other dangers that workers must confront on a daily basis all heighten the risk of a catastrophic accident.

-Some of the most common accidents that happen on a construction site (defined by OSHA as the “Fatal Four”) include:
+The most common accidents that happen on a construction site:

 - Falls from elevated surfaces